All images expand with a click; all blue text leads to a new page with a click.

 - portages: 3

-On the water at 8:30, we came to the first set of swifts about one kilometer into the day; there would be more as we made our way down to our first portage.
+We were on the water at 8:30 and approached the first set of swifts about one kilometre into the day; there would be more as we made our way down to our first portage.
 At times they doubled our usual travelling speed!
-By ten when we stopped to stretch our legs on a striking volcanic rock dome on the side of the river at the bottom of one of these swifts, we had already covered thirteen kilometers!
-While we sipped on the Gatorade-flavoured Albany Nouveau from the Nalgene bottle and munched on the Clifbars, we watched a plane overhead on its way to the landing strips at Miminiska or Fort Hope – a rare reminder that we were not alone in Wabakimi.
+By 10:00, when we stopped to stretch our legs on a striking volcanic rock dome on the side of the river at the bottom of one of these swifts, we had already covered thirteen kilometres!
+While we sipped on the Gatorade-flavoured Albany Nouveau from the Nalgene bottle and munched on the Clif Bars, we watched a plane overhead on its way to the landing strips at Miminiska or Fort Hope – a rare reminder that we were not alone in Wabakimi.

-By mid-afternoon it was clear that a new weather system was moving in; it was already clouding up.
+By mid-afternoon, it was clear that a new weather system was moving in; it was already clouding up.
 Since there wasn’t really a great campsite at Eskakwa Falls, we decided to push on to Snake Falls, thanks to reports of a scenic campsite there.
-In about thirty minutes we had paddled down the Albany to the take out spot and in another hour had the short portage done and the tent up.
-The campsite is 30 meters above the put-in spot and is accessed by a side trail just before you start descending somewhat steeply to the shore.
+In about thirty minutes, we had paddled down the Albany to the take-out spot and, in another hour, had the short portage done and the tent up.
+The campsite is 30 meters above the put-in area and is accessed by a side trail just before you start descending somewhat steeply to the shore.

-Up to this point in the trip, this site was definitely the best – the tent nicely sheltered in the bush, a great cooking/lounge area on the top of a rock outcrop that slopes down to the put in spot, and easy access to views of the falls themselves.
+This site was definitely the best up to this point in the trip.
+The tent was nicely sheltered in the bush, with a great cooking/lounge area on the top of a rock outcrop that slopes down to the put-in spot, and easy access to views of the falls themselves.
 We would get a bit of rain during the late afternoon and evening.
-The tent and the 10’x14′ tarp were up pretty quickly to keep everything and everyone nice and dry.
+The tent and the 10′ x 14′ tarp were up pretty quickly to keep everything and everyone nice and dry.

 - distance: 18 km